hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 ## Content

 - Text should be short and to the point (~25 characters).
 Text labels should not consist of full sentences but should provide enough context to be useful.
-- Use language consistently within each product (e.g., when using “Edit” on one page, use that same convention throughout the rest of the application, not "Change").
+- Use language consistently within each product (e.g., if “Edit” is used on one page, use that same convention throughout, instead of a similar word such as "Change").